openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 The units can be configured in 3 ways

-* _AUTODETECT_ selects Miles for US & UK, Kilometer otherwise
+* _AUTODETECT_ selects miles for US & UK, kilometer otherwise
-* _METRIC_ selects directly Kilometers
+* _METRIC_ selects directly kilometers
-* _IMPERIAL_ selects directly Miles
+* _IMPERIAL_ selects directly miles

-The imageVieport allows to show the Vehicle from different angels.
+The _imageVieport_ allows to show the vehicle from different angels.
 Possible values are

 * FRONT